 I'm new to boarding dogs for strangers but no stranger to animals in my home.
 From an early age and my mother's dismay, an animal in need was always welcome.
 I have experience with avians, reptilians, rodents, felines, canines, and equines.

-Being in the city, I only have one dog in my life: a charming Rottweiler named Oscar that I've had since he was 8 weeks old (he's almost a year old now).
+Being in the city, I only have one dog in my life: a charming Rottweiler named Oscar that I've had since he was 8 weeks old (he's a big guy now).
 He is very friendly and will be happy to keep your pup company.
 While sometimes exuberant, he's very socialized and can play well with even the smallest creatures.
 If your furry companion doesn't like to play, no problem -- my house is easily sectioned off.
 Raising a puppy requires it. :)

 I happily except puppies, even very young ones.
 Having gone through the housebreaking game in the last year, I'm willing to help others out.
 I still have exercise pens, a variety of crate sizes, wood-floored areas, and Nature's Miracle to support the process.
 I do not have a fenced in back or front yard, however I do have garden space in front of my house that I use as an elimination space.
 Other preliminary training (e.g., sit, down, stay, off, leave it, etc.) is fresh on my brain as well, so I would be happy to help reinforce.

 I also accept the more elderly -- other than a flight of steps to my porch, I have no stairs in my house and carpeting in many of the rooms.
 I lift my pup routinely (90lbs), so unless your friend is bigger than that, I can probably get him or her into my house without a problem.
 I haven't had to deal with many issues that accompany some seniors in a while, however I'm willing to accept them provided we have a conversation about it.